I thought you might like a peek behind the curtain, a little "inside baseball" so you could see who we are and how we operate.

 Other expenses.
 We spend tens of thousands every year on grills, smokers, thermometers, tools, toys, books, food, and software.
 We have a big server, a backup server, and a development server.
 We underwrite real scientific research (we were the first to identify the cause of the dreaded BBQ "stall").
 We have a full time grill and smoker tester, Max Good, who maintains a searchable database with more than 500 cookers rated and reviewed.
 We have an electrical engineer, Bill McGrath, with special lab testing equipment who tests digital thermometers and publishes his ratings in a searchable database of more than 150.
 Clint Cantwell, winner of the Travel Channel's "American Grilled" nationwide cooking competition series, tests accessories, tools, and toys for us.

 How we pay for it

+We don't have a big corporation backing us.
+No magazine, no TV network.
+We are self-sustaining.
 On the revenue side, we are a four legged stool.
 Together they make a unique business model that allows us to pay people fairly and deliver great content.